 Juno Mission & Trajectory Design

 The Juno mission to Jupiter has been divided into 13 mission phases with different durations.
 Each mission phase has its own specific milestones and events as the long Juno mission progresses.
-The Juno flight begins in August 2011 and is planned to have a duration of more than 6 years, lasting until October 2017.
+The Juno flight begins in August 2011 and is planned to have a duration of six and a half years, lasting until February 2018.

 Juno’s basic Trajectory

 The name of Juno’s trajectory to Jupiter is formally known as ‘2+ dV-EGA’.
 EGA stands for Earth Gravity Assist and the 2+ specifies the timing of that flyby occurring a little more than two years into the mission.

 dV indicates that Juno utilizes a hyperbolic excess velocity leveraging trajectory.
 This trajectory is attractive because it features a short flight time to Jupiter while saving launch energy costs.

 Juno’s Launch window was limited by a number of mission events and their timings such as the Deep Space Maneuvers, the Earth Flyby, the Jupiter Insertion and the science orbits.

 In addition, the Mission design was limited by the Launch Energy and the dV budget (Delta Velocity, Velocity changes through engine burns).

 |Aug 8, 2011||Inner Cruise 1||63 Days|